 Yes, only if you are admitted to the Full-time Option.
-The MBA office works with the Office of Graduate Studies to identify a limited number of full-time students who might qualify for a graduate assistantship (GA).
+The MBA office works with the The Graduate School to identify a limited number of full-time students who might qualify for a graduate assistantship (GA).

 We do not offer any through the MBA office.
 For financial aid, please visit WKU's Student Financial Aid office.

 Many employers offer tuition reimbursement that can be helpful in paying all or part of your tuition.
 Check with your employer to see what might be available to you.